+Whether you are a wood worker, craftsmen, rattan garden furniture salesman, or just plain interested in knowing more about rattan and wicker, the following article has everything you need to know.
+There are some common misconceptions about rattan and wicker as well as their uses, and we want to clear those up as well as give you the information you need, when deciding which quality materials you may want to choose for future use.
 Whether you are going to use rattan for DIY garden furniture, wicker weaving, or you want to make a more educated decision about purchasing furniture, this article is for you.
 Below you’ll find out more about rattan and wicker, what they have in common, and how they differ.
 You’ll also find out about rattan uses and wicker uses as well as some helpful links.
 In case you’re interested in the green aspects of using rattan and wicker, you’ll find this article helpful as well.

 What is Rattan?

 Rattan is the name of a group of about 600 species coming from the palm family, also known as climbing palms.
 Rattan is known for its’ unique characteristics such as flexible, soft, and woody stems.
 These characteristics are the precise reasons people began to use rattan for its’ many uses, some of which are still used today.

 What is Rattan Used for: Arts & Handicrafts